xiergo/GRASP-JAX/README.md

 ## Integrated modeling with Combift

-   This part will be avaiable upon we prepared corresponding code.
+   This part will be avaiable soon.

 ## Dataset in GRASP paper